 4. MAKE THE VOLUNTEER PROCESS SIMPLE AND FUN

 Survey employees to understand what might be hindering employee engagement.
 With the results, CSR managers will be able to remove barriers and simplify the EVP process.
 Having a web-portal to search for and sign up for volunteer opportunities, log completed hours, and check on progress towards dollars for doers goals is the best solution.
 CSR managers can also add an element of fun to the web portal by encouraging employees to share pictures and stories online.

 Decentralize the management and motivation of employee engagement by appointing EVP Ambassadors in various departments or office locations.
 These Ambassadors will be responsible for driving any office-specific CSR or employee volunteer program engagements, working as a liaison between leadership and staff, and getting staff excited about the volunteer opportunities.
 The CSR team will most likely have volunteers for EVP Ambassadors, but the people who take the time to be EVP Ambassadors deserve a reward for their efforts.
 Some ideas for incentives include an extra day of paid time off, gift cards, or office perks such as a priority parking space.

 6. MEASURE ENGAGEMENT AND IMPACT

-program, DonationXchange is here to help.
+If your company wants to reap the benefits of a successful employee volunteer program, DonationXchange is here to help.
 Learn more about our dynamic philanthropy platform.